retooth2/xenharmlib/doc/quickstart.rst

     1
     4

-It follows from definition that notes with the same natural symbol also have the same natural class index (as you can see with D-0, D#-1) Natural class indices are especially useful when you are examining compound intervals since they characterize the remainder in terms
+It follows from the definition that notes with the same natural symbol also have the same natural class index (as you can see with D-0, D#-1) Natural class indices are especially useful when you are examining compound intervals since they characterize the remainder in terms